 - Agarwal M, Ray M, Pallavi M, et al. Device occlusion of pseudoaneurysm of ascending aorta.
 Ann Pediatr Cardiol 2011;4:195-9.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Interventions, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Lipid Metabolism, Novel Agents, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Angiography, Echocardiography/Ultrasound, Nuclear Imaging, Mitral Regurgitation
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Lipid Metabolism, Novel Agents, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Angiography, Echocardiography/Ultrasound, Nuclear Imaging, Mitral Regurgitation

 Keywords: Adventitia, Aneurysm, False, Angiography, Aorta, Aorta, Thoracic, Cardiac Surgical Procedures, Catheterization, Chest Pain, Constriction, Drainage, Echocardiography, Emergency Service, Hospital, Femoral Artery, Femoral Vein, Follow-Up Studies, Heart Septal Defects, Atrial, Heart Valves, Hemostasis, Heparin, Informed Consent, Mitral Valve Insufficiency, Prognosis, Needles, Punctures, Septal Occluder Device, Shoulder Pain, Stents, Sutures, Thoracic Surgery, Thoracic Surgical Procedures, Thoracic Wall, Thorax, Thrombin, Thrombosis, Tomography, Tricuspid Valve Insufficiency, Tunica Media, Vena Cava, Superior